-A common issue in randomized control trials in real-world settings is that participants do not always follow the instructions-i.e., they do not always comply with the research protocol (Gupta, 2011).
+A common issue in randomized control trials in real-world settings is that participants do not always follow the instructionsthat is, they do not always comply with the research protocol (Gupta, 2011).
 In the present research, we considered participants as "complying" with the research protocol if they read the intervention materials for enough time to receive the intervention treatment.
-Unexpectedly, suggesting there was less compliance in the present research than in prior studies, participants in this study spent far less time reading the intervention materials (i.e., mean time spent = 4.8 minutes; median time spent = 3.1 minutes) than in the most comparable previous online difference-education intervention (i.e., mean time spent = 6.7 minutes; median = 4.5 minutes).
-Given the relatively small amount of time spent on materials, we were concerned that some non-compliant participants (i.e., those who fell substantially below the mean and/or median in terms of time spent) who were assigned to receive the intervention treatment did not actually receive the treatment.
+Unexpectedly, suggesting there was less compliance in the present research than in prior studies, participants in this study spent far less time reading the intervention materials (i.e., mean time spent = 4.8 min; median time spent = 3.1 min) than in the most comparable previous online difference-education intervention (i.e., mean time spent = 6.7 min; median time spent = 4.5 min).8 Given the relatively small amount of time spent on materials, we were concerned that some noncompliant participants (i.e., those who fell substantially below the mean and/or median in terms of time spent) who were assigned to receive the intervention treatment did not actually receive the treatment.